Danilka2/messanger/README.md

 # messanger - test project.
 Scss, html, css.
 Pictures went through tinyPng for optimization
-# You can enter any data to come
+# You can enter any data to come in